kreibaum/pacosako/README.md

     # Once you have chosen a language it is remembered any you can rebuild using
     pytrans.py

-Once you copy this the dev server should pick up the change and recompile the frontend for you.
+Once you copy this, the dev server should pick up the change and recompile the frontend for you.

 ### Adding a new language